 A grid will be displayed on this page, as shown in the figure above, showing the periodic reports that are owned by this user.
 There will be columns showing “Report Title”, “Report Owner”, “Report Type”, and “Report frequency”.
 Apart from these, there will be “Delete” and “Re-assign” buttons against each report.
 The admin can deleted the report or reassign the report using these buttons respectively.
 The admin can also select multiple reports and delete or re-assign them all by using the “Delete selected” or “Re-assign selected” buttons at the bottom of the table respectively.
 Clicking on the Grid Headings will cause the Grid to be ordered by that field (clicking on the same heading twice will cause the sort order to toggle between ascending and descending).
-The Default sort order is by Lastname, Firstname, Report Type, Report Title.
+The Default sort order is by Report Owners Lastname, Report Owners Firstname, Report Type, Report Title.

 The “Report Title” of each of the reports will be a hyperlink which will navigate to the “Edit Periodic Report” screen.

 At the bottom of the screen there are buttons to save these changes or cancel the changes made and return to the “User Search” page.
 If the user attempts to “Save” and return to the calling form without re-assigning all Reports they will be warned that some Report schedules will stop producing Reports because the Report Schedules are owned by inactive users, the user can elect to return or stay on this form and finish editing.
-Pressing “Cancel” will result in a dialog appearing that warns that all changes will be lost, the user will be presented with “OK” and cancel buttons that can confirm or cancel the cancellation of all changes.
+Pressing “Cancel” will result in a dialog appearing that warns that all changes will be lost, the user will be presented with “OK” and “Cancel” buttons.
+If the user presses the “Cancel” button then the popup will remain open, if the user presses ”OK” then all changes will be lost, the popups will close and control will return to the calling form.

 On bulk archiving the users, the following screen will be shown to the admin: